Macron: France owes 'debt' to Polynesians over nuclear tests

 President Emmanuel Macron has reasserted France’s presence in the Pacific on a visit to French Polynesia aimed in part at countering growing Chinese dominance in the region

-PAPEETE, French Polynesia -- President Emmanuel Macron reasserted France’s presence in the Pacific on a visit to French Polynesia aimed in part at countering growing Chinese dominance in the region.
+PAPEETE, French Polynesia -- French President Emmanuel Macron has reasserted his nation's presence in the Pacific on a visit to French Polynesia, a trip aimed at countering growing Chinese dominance in the region.

-The trip was also designed to underline the government's support for Polynesians, and heal wounds over nuclear testing on the atolls of the former colony, half a world a way from Paris.
+The trip was also designed to underline the French government's support for Polynesians and heal wounds over French nuclear testing on the former colony's atolls, half a planet away from Paris.

-He promised money for cyclone shelters to help the island territory cope with climate change, and more help in fighting the virus in a region where most islands have no airport, and reaching emergency services can be a question of hours, or even days.
+Macron promised money for cyclone shelters to help the island territory cope with climate change, and more help in fighting the COVID-19 pandemic in a region where most islands have no airport, and reaching emergency medical services can take hours or even days.

-His hosts showered him with garlands upon arrival in Tahiti, and singers in traditional straw skirts intoned the Marseillaise on the Marquesas Islands while Macron, in his standard suit and tie, stood at attention.
+His hosts showered him with garlands upon arrival in Tahiti, and on the Marquesas Islands, singers in traditional straw skirts intoned the “Marseillaise” while Macron, in his standard suit and tie, stood at attention.
+Before he left, he was given a ceremonial Polynesian bowl called an umete and the region’s president said the bowl would carry Macron's promises home with him.

 “We have a new page to write together,” he said of French Polynesia, which has enjoyed a special autonomous status since 2004, but is still overseen by Paris.